MicrosoftDocs/azure-dev-docs/articles/java/migration/appcat.md

 ## How should I use Azure AppCAT?

-Azure AppCAT is a CLI (Command-line Interface) tool that can be executed in any operating system (Windows, Linux, Mac OS).
+Azure AppCAT is a CLI (Command-line Interface) tool that can be executed in any operating system (Windows, Linux, Mac).

 [//]: # (TODO: Uncomment once we have the WebConsole and IDE Plugins published)
 [//]: # (Depending on your needs, there are several ways of using Azure CAT:)